Aleksei Kruchyonykh: Biography

 He went to the house of the composer Mikhail Matyushin with Kazimir Malevich that summer (Khlebnikov was supposed to visit him too, but he lost the cheque to pay for his train ticket that Matyushin had sent him); they collaborated to write the Futurist opera Victory over the Sun, with music by Matyushin, prologue by Khlebnikov, libretto by Kruchenykh, and set designs by Malevich.
 This opera remains his most famous work; it is about a group of Futurists who capture the sun and defy gravity, much to the annoyance to everybody else.
 It premiered at the Luna Park Theatre at St. Petersburg, in a performance organised by the Union of the Youth.
 This play was written in a sort of zaum, the costumes were of cardboard, and a real aeroplane and aviator made an appearance; the audience booed throughout the show, and overall it caused great outrage.
 He, like his friends, also caused shock when he took to lecturing and poetry recitals, and on one occasion, he had to use his shoes to fight back the enraged audience from leaping up and attacking him.
 Another time, he spilled tea over many of the audience, an event which was probably intentional.
 Universal War was published in 1916; he illustrated it himself, with abstract collages.
 During the war he served as a technical draftsman.

 Shortly after the October Revolution of 1917, he moved to Tiflis, Georgia, as part of a railway construction team; with his friend the Georgian Cubo-Futurist Ilia Zdanevich, who also happened to be in the country, they founded the avant-garde group 41° (the number refers to the temperature of a high fever).
 There, also, somebody founded an institute devoted to the study of his work and life so far, but this was probably just a joke.
 After Zdanevich left Georgia (first to Turkey, then to France), Kruchenykh returned to Russia in 1921, publishing more books, writing essays, and lecturing with friends; his views soon became so shocking the authorities decided to restrict his access to publishers, so he made his books himself.
 When the Soviets banned the avant-garde, he got a job as an archivist and gave up poetry.
 He also collected and sold rare books and manuscripts written by the people of his generation, eventually falling into obscurity with only occasional acknowledgment from the public.
 In 1932 he wrote his memoirs.
 He died of pneumonia in 1968.

 Legacy

-The Russian punk band Grazhdanskaya Oborona have a reggae-styled song called "Posveshtenie A. Kruchyonykh" (Homage to A. Kruchyonykh) on their 1990 concept album Instruktsiya po vyzhivaniyu.
+The Russian punk band Instruktsiya po Vyzhivaniyu have a reggae-styled song called "Posveshtenie A. Kruchyonykh" (Homage to A. Kruchyonykh), later covered by Grazhdanskaya Oborona on their album Instruktsiya po vyzhivaniyu.